google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 <a href="#video_preload_attribute">Video preload attribute</a>
       </td>
       <td rowspan=3>
-Simple to use for an unique file hosted on a web server
+Simple to use for a unique file hosted on a web server
       </td>
       <td>
 Browser may completely ignore the attribute